FrogboyMV/Health/README.md

   * **Type** - Indicates whether Min HP and Max HP represent exact values or percentage of max health HP.
     * **Explicit Value** - Min and Max HP are used as exact values.
 If Max HP is 30, the State will apply at exactly 30 HP even if the actor’s maximum Health HP is 200.
     * **Percentage** - This uses the percentage of an actor’s maximum Health HP.
 If Max HP is set to 30 and their maximum Health HP is 200, the State will apply at 60 HP.
   * **Min HP** - The minimum Health HP that this State will be applied.
   * **Max HP** - The maximum Health HP that this State will be applied.
+  * **Bonus/Penalty** - Static bonus or penalty that applies to Max HP.
+If you wanted a piece of equipment to add +30 to a Health HP’s
+Max, add that here.
   * **Add Percentage** - Odds per step that this State will be applied to any actor that falls within the min/max range.
   * **Remove Percentage** - Odds per step that this State will be removed for any actor that falls outside of the min/max range.
+  * **Alert When Added** - Alerts the player via messagebox when an actor gains a State due to health levels.
+  * **Alert When Removed** - Same as above but for when a State is removed.
 * **Adjustments** - Different actors, classes, races, states, equipment and items can affect how State Management functions.
 A Sea Elf may be able to hold their breath three times as long as a human underwater.
 Flame Armor can help you withstand extreme heat.
 Paladins have extraordinary willpower.
 All of these work mostly the same.
 They just apply to different aspects of the game.
   * **Description** - Description so you know what this entry is.
 Recommended but not required.
   * **Id** - The actor, class, race, state, item, weapon or armor that adjusts the default health State Management values.